sir-dunxalot/ember-google-charts/README.md

 #### Default Options

 Default options for all charts can be set in the `GoogleChartsService`.
-You can also set default options for individual charts, which will override the `GoogleChartsService` default options.

 **Default options are always merged with the options you pass into a component.** Passed in options will only override specific options properties, not the whole options object.